top of page

 A novel of indecent ambitions

-When Raghu, a crypto billionaire with too much money and too many secrets, asks JW for help – after a French gangster known as La Marseillaise lops off one of his fingers in an effort to persuade him to freeze the accounts of eight Russian oligarchs – JW is drawn into a war that stretches from Hoxton to Moscow.
-Rival crews flood London’s streets and political certainties in the Kremlin crumble.
-He must decide whether he’s fixing a problem … or starting a revolution.
+Raghu, a crypto billionaire with more shady secrets than Al Capone and Lady Macbeth combined, recently asked JW to retrieve an iPhone filled with photos that he would rather his wife didn't see.
+Now Raghu is back.
+A French gangster known as La Marseillaise has lopped off one of his fingers, wanting to persuade him to freeze the accounts of eight Russian oligarchs.
+JW gets drawn into a war that stretches from Hoxton to Moscow.
+As London’s streets run red, political certainties in the Kremlin crumble.

 §

 The Lost Property Office reimagines the story of the real 1720s crime boss Jonathan Wild in a near-future London where the ‘Bloody Code’ – which specified the death penalty for even the smallest of crimes – has returned.
+It's our past ... and maybe our future too.

 The Lost Property Office - cover mock-up 4.jpg